 Have you ever tried staying in to avoid allergies, only to realize that the inside of your house may contain as much allergens as there is outside?
-Have you ever smell that musty odor caused by mold & mildew growth in your house?
+Have you ever feel damp and smell that musty odor caused by mold & mildew growth in your house?

 Don’t worry though, there is a way to combat allergens and mold growth within your space: add portable refrigerant dehumidifiers to your HVAC system.